11 Different Types of Dog Collars

 A dog harness is a great option for pups who pull on the leash or have respiratory issues.

-There are different types of harnesses, however, so it’s important to find one that fits your dog’s body type and personality.
+There are different harnesses, however, so it’s important to find one that fits your dog’s body type and personality.

 For example, some harnesses have a built-in handle that can help you control your dog if pulling too hard, while others have reflective fabric to help keep them visible on walks at night.

-No matter what kind of pump you have, there’s a dog harness that’s perfect for them!
+No matter what kind of pump you have, a dog harness is perfect for them!

 A harness is a non-restrictive collar that wraps around your dog’s chest and upper back, while a slip collar resembles a choker.